 Though Boston is the largest metropolitan area in the United States which does not serve as a hub for any full service airline, Logan Airport serves as a focus city for AirTran Airways, American Airlines, and JetBlue Airways.
 US Airways also carries out many operations from the airport, and all major airlines fly to Boston from all or the majority of their primary and secondary hubs.
 It is also a destination of many major European airlines.
 The airport has service to destinations in the United States, as well as Canada, the Caribbean, Europe, and Mexico.

 The largest airport in New England, Logan Airport is one of the 20 busiest airports in the U.S., with over 25 million passengers a year, and is 19th in flight movements.
 The airport is also the 12th busiest airport in the U.S. based on international traffic.
 This is mainly because of the lack of variety of international departures throughout other New England airports.
 In 2007, it handled 3,808,000 international passengers.
 Logan Airport stimulates the New England regional economy by approximately $7.6 billion per year, generating $559.4 million in state and local tax receipts.

 It takes approximately On average, flight duration from the UK is around 7 hours and 10 minutes. to fly to Boston Logan International from the UK.

 The IATA airport code for Boston Logan International Airport is BOS.
 This will appear on your ticket.

-The average temperature of Boston Logan International in February is 4°C.
+The average temperature of Boston Logan International in March is 9°C.

 Airlines that fly to Boston Logan International include KLM, bmi, British Airways, Virgin Atlantic, Continental Airlines, Aer Lingus, US Airways, Delta - and you can book them all at discounted prices with us.